SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 A hash check is performed to determine if the current cache needs to be updated.
 After the update is complete, it will compare installed versions with the cache and list out modules that are updatable.
+Repositories will have a property to allow for automatic update the cache.
+By default, this is set to `true`.
+On any operation that reaches out to a repository, a REST API will be called to see if the hash of the cache matches the current cache and if not, a new one is downloaded.

 ### Repository management